nextcloud/docker/README.md

 - `NEXTCLOUD_UPDATE` (default: _0_)

+If Nextcloud fails to automatically detect the hostname, protocol or webroot you can use the overwrite parameters inside the config/config.php.

+- `NEXTCLOUD_OVERWRITEHOST` The overwritehost parameter is used to set the hostname of the proxy.
+You can also specify a port.
+- `NEXTCLOUD_OVERWRITEPROTOCOL` The overwriteprotocol parameter is used to set the protocol of the proxy.
+You can choose between the two options http and https.

+These two parameters are available in v14.0+

 # Running this image with docker-compose
 The easiest way to get a fully featured and functional setup is using a `docker-compose` file.
 There are too many different possibilities to setup your system, so here are only some examples what you have to look for.